pippim/pippim.github.io/index.md

 NAV_FORCE_TOC = True        # Put TOC to navigation bar regardless of "#"
 NAV_BAR_MIN = 3             # Minimum number of # & ## headers required
 NAV_WORD_MIN = 1000         # Minimum 1,000 words for navigation button bar

+''' Copy code block contents to clipboard options. '''
+# If Copy button is never wanted, set to None
+COPY_TO_CLIPBOARD = "{% include copyHeader.html %}"
+COPY_LINE_MIN = 20          # Number of lines required to qualify for button
 ```

 A minimum number of `6` header lines (`#`, `##`, `###` ...